aifoon/zwerm3-docs/docs/for-developers/kweenb/main/actions-methods.md

 # Actions and Methods

-- An action is one-way direction, it's a function that will be triggered from the renderer but does not expect to have an answer
+- An action is one-way direction, it's a function that will be triggered from the renderer but does not expect to send an answer
-- A method is two-way direction, it's a function that will be triggered from the renderer and expect an answer
+- A method is two-way direction, it's a function that will be triggered from the renderer and expects an answer

 ## Bee